8 Green Tea Benefits You Need to Know

 We’ve all heard about the health benefits of plant-based diet and tea just fits so simply into a plant-based approach to life.
 In fact, green tea has been called the healthiest beverage on earth!
-Especially during these concerning times with COVID-19, we need to be particularly aware of our bodies and how we can best protect ourselves and boost our resistance.
+No matter what time of year, we need to be aware of our bodies and how we can best protect ourselves and boost our resistance.

 Does life throw you stress curves?